ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   it's only one cylinder of width.
   - Though Kevin Cameron says you still need starter and alternator, which adds width too.
+  - Maybe that's why V-Twin isn't a crazy good idea if all you want to do is to increase bore.
+- So we see that V-twin could be a natural idea for making a bigger displacement engine tune for more/broader torque.
+But then Ducati flips the script by increasing bore without really increasing stroke, and tuning for high RPM and power.
+  - But at that point, why not go I4?
+  - A big reason is: racing regulations used to let you do 1L V-twin limit and only 750cc I4 limit.
+  - Another reason is that V-Twin lets tire recover to get better traction, which means harder acceleration out of corner.
+Now I4s can do this with crossplane cranks...
+  - Engine width is narrower which gives better aerodynamics and lean angle.
+And desmo system maybe worked better with just two cylinders (I'm not getting into that here).
+  - Basically: Ducati's 90deg L-Twin design is a "heritage" of an arbitrary rule that they figured out how to take advantage of.
+It's not actually superior on the street to an I4 if you want a sporty bike.
+  - Note: as soon as rule giving V-Twin a displacement advantage was eliminated, Ducati switched to V4.

 ## Sources